glued2pc/Tableau-Tutorial/README.md

 Install Tableau Public from here : https://public.tableau.com/en-us/s/download
 Download the Sample-Superstore Dataset.
-:sunglasses: You are all set now to master Tableau:sunglasses:
+:sunglasses: You are all set to master Tableau:sunglasses:
 Contents:
  1- Introduction
  2- Intallation and which Tableau product to be chosen?